malikalbeik/Carv-Coding-Challenge/README.md

 - `architecture/`: System architecture documentation
   - `data-model.d2`: Detailed view of the data model
   - `overall-architecture.d2`: Overview of the system architecture
+  - `README.md`: Detailed architecture readme

+- `load-testing/`: Contains scripts and resources for load testing the event ticketing system
+  - `load_testing.py`: Main Python script for simulating high load on the system
+  - `README.md`: Detailed instructions on how to run and configure the load tests

 ## Key Features